foxx/foxx.github.io/_posts/2015-01-07-docker-hype.markdown

 ### Docker Hub

 Docker encourages social collaboration via Docker Hub which allows Dockerfiles to be published, both public and private, which can later be extended and used by other users via [FROM][24] instruction, rather than copy/pasting.
+This ecosystem is akin to AMIs in AWS [marketplace][64] and Vagrant [boxes][65], which in principle are very useful.

-However this is flawed for several reasons.
+However the Docker Hub implementation is flawed for several reasons.
 Dockerfile does not support multiple FROM instructions (per [#3378][21], [#5714][22] and [#5726][23]), meaning you can only inherit from a single image.
 It also has no version enforcement, for example the author of `dockerfile/ubuntu:14.04` could replace the contents of that tag, which is the equivalent of using a package manager without enforcing versions.
 And as mentioned later in the article, it has frustratingly slow speed restrictions.

 Docker Hub also has an automated build system which detects new commits in your repository and triggers a container build.
 It is also completely useless for many reasons.
 Build configuration is restrictive with little to no ability for customisation, missing even the basics of pre/post script hooks.
 It enforces a specific project structure, expecting a single Dockerfile in the project root, which breaks our previously mentioned build workarounds, and build times were horribly slow.

 Our workaround was to use [CircleCI][25], an exceptional hosted CI platform, which triggered Docker builds from Makefile and pushed up to Docker Hub.
 This did not solve the problem of slow speeds, but the only alternative was to use our own Docker Registry, which is ridiculously [complex][26].

+[edit]: AMIs in Amazon Marketplace are

 ### Security